Published/Last edited or updated: 27th March, 2017

 It’s the joyous creation of the Giant Puppet Project and one the biggest nights of the year in Siem Reap: an occasion to let the kids from the many children’s organisations around town stand out and really shine.
 The whole event is a wonder to behold, and you definitely mustn’t miss it if you’re here.

-Before the parade, over three weeks of workshops with a gang of mad artists from England and the Phare Ponleu Selpak arts school in Battambang, the kids will have created the most enormous rattan and tissue illuminated puppets, some as long as 30 metres.
+Before the parade, over three weeks of workshops with a gang of artists from England and the Phare Ponleu Selpak arts school in Battambang, as many as 500 kids from various organisaations will create giant, colourful, mechanical, illuminated and fun rattan and tissue puppets, each one dedicated to a specific cultural, educational or environmental theme.
+Some are as long as 50 metres.
 Yes, you read that right.

-Then on Saturday 25 February at 19:00, they unleash them on the world in a magical whirl of colour and sound with a street parade that starts beside Old Market, then around town and up the river, coming to an end in the Raffles Riverside Gardens.
+Then they unleash them on the world in a magical whirl of colour and sound with a street parade that starts beside Old Market, then around town and up the river, coming to an end in the Raffles Riverside Gardens.
 Thousands of people throng the streets to see them, dancing and singing with them, and throwing themselves into the atmosphere of happiness and laughter.